Complete Guide to Online Counseling Degrees

 The accreditation of a counseling degree program or school should be a very important consideration for prospective students.
 Attending an accredited program will ensure you have received a quality education, help you meet the requirements to transfer credits to other accredited schools, allow you to apply for financial aid, and prepare you for a professional counseling licensing exam after you graduate.
 The Council for Accreditation of Counseling & Related Educational Programs (CACREP) currently accredits master's programs.
+Read More

 Graduate certificates and master’s degrees are the most common counseling programs and generally prepare students for state licensure.
 Each state determines its own set of standards for licensed counselors, and the National Board for Certified Counselors (NBCC) contracts with all of the states to administer the licensing exam.
 Students should review their state's requirements in order to determine which degree program is best suited for their professional goals.

 Online bachelor’s degree programs in counseling typically focus on substance abuse, addictions, or human behavior.
 While a bachelor's degree in counseling will provide an introduction to the field, most states require that counselors have at least a master's degree in order to become licensed.